-When asked to explain what flying was like, Wilbur Wright quoted, “More than anything else the sensation is one of perfect peace mingled with an excitement that strains every nerve to the utmost, if you can conceive of such a combination.”
+When asked to explain what flying was like, Wilbur Wright said, “More than anything else the sensation is one of perfect peace mingled with an excitement that strains every nerve to the utmost, if you can conceive of such a combination.”

 I understand perfectly.

 People who know me know that I spend much time with my head in the clouds.
-Or, well, close to them, anyhow, in all kinds of aircraft.
+Or, close to them, anyhow, in all kinds of aircraft.
 Particularly hang gliders.

-- Skydiving: This sport is the heaviest on adrenaline of those listed here.
+This sport is the heaviest on adrenaline of those listed here.
 There’s something about leaping out of a perfectly good plane a couple of miles high that tends to get your heart thudding… and if that doesn’t do it for you, free-falling at 120 mph should wake you up.
 You can thrill to this adventure in all corners of the Sunshine State.

-- Flying a sailplane (also known as a glider): This sport is much like flying a hang glider in that you don’t have a motor; you get towed up to altitude by a motorized plane; you stay airborne by circling in columns of rising air known as thermals.
+This sport is much like flying a hang glider in that you don’t have a motor; you get towed up to altitude by a motorized plane; you stay airborne by circling in columns of rising air known as thermals.
 It’s a spectacular sport that you can enjoy in many Florida locations.
 One of my favorites is Seminole Lake Glider Port in Clermont.

-- Ballooning: This sport promises a feast of beauty – from the balloons gathering heat and taking shape in the early-morning field to the views the low, slow flight provides.
+This sport promises a feast of beauty – from the balloons gathering heat and taking shape in the early-morning field to the views the low, slow flight provides.
 I find it odd when ballooning there is no sense of flying whatsoever – it’s like standing in your living room, since you are moving at exactly the same speed as the wind.
 Here’s a list of Florida balloon companies.